|

 celebrations, with colourful traditional events starting the day

-For flights to Oxford, the closest airports to Oxford are
+••Flights to Oxford: the closest airports to Oxford are

 London Heathrow and Luton, both within about 90

-minutes by car.
-Direct buses run from Oxford to Heathrow, while the
+••Buses run between Oxford and Heathrow, while the

 Oxford Tube is a frequent bus shuttle to central London.